dorianbaranes/LSTM_prediction_stock_market/README.md

 The LSTM (Long Short-Term Memory) is a type of recurrent neural network (RNN) architecture that is well-suited for sequence prediction tasks, such as time series forecasting.
 It addresses the limitations of traditional RNNs by introducing specialized memory cells that can selectively store and retrieve information over long periods of time.
 LSTMs are particularly effective when dealing with sequences that exhibit long-term dependencies and complex patterns.

-In your code, the LSTM model is used for predicting stock prices in the NASDAQ 100 index.
+In this code, the LSTM model is used for predicting stock prices in the NASDAQ 100 index.
 Let's dive into the key components and parameters of the LSTM model:

 ### LSTM Layers